 Our bilateral data allow us to track the destination of shifted profits granularly.
 On an immediate counterpart basis, 77% of the profits shifted out of the European Union are shifted to E.U. tax havens, primarily Ireland, Luxembourg, and the Netherlands.
-The profits shifted out of the United States are primarily shifted to non-E.U. havens (appendix Figure C.1).
+The profits shifted out of the United States are primarily shifted to non-E.U. havens.